-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
-As a result, some of the data collection has been postponed and the evaluation will be completed later than planned.
-The evaluation protocol is being updated and will be published here as soon as possible.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
+As a result, some of the impact measurement collection has not been possible and the evaluation will not be completed as originally intended.
+The changes are described in the amended protocol published below.

 Peer Assisted Learning Strategies (PALS-UK) is a whole-class, structured, paired-reading intervention.
 Pupils work together in pairs and take turns to act as coach and reader.
 The aim is to improve reading comprehension and reading fluency.